-The motor solenoid, underhood wiring harness, power cable and joystick control box are located in the parts box shipped with the snowplow frame.
+8. The motor solenoid, underhood wiring harness, power cable and joystick control box are located in the parts box shipped with the snowplow frame.
+NOTE: To prevent corrosion lightly coat all electrical connections, ring and spade terminals with dielectric grease prior to assembly.

-NOTE: To prevent corrosion apply a light coat of dielectric grease to all electrical connections including ring and spade terminals.
+Refer to drawing 6477.
+Lay the harness in it's approximate position for final assembly with the 7-pin circular connector near the drivers side firewall, the 10-pin connector just left of center near the grill, the relays near the drivers side inner fender and the 5-pin headlight connectors at the respective headlights.

-- 8. Refer to drawing 6477.
-Lay the harness in it's approximate position for final assembly with the 7-pin circular connector near the drivers side firewall, the 10-pin connector just left of center near the grill, the relays near the drivers side inner fender and the 5-pin headlight connectors at the respective headlights. - 9.
-Determine the location of the vehicle battery.
-If the battery is located on the right (passenger) side or if there are two batteries configured as a 12 volt system, then proceed to step 10.
-If the battery is located on the left side of the vehicle, then the wiring harness will need to be modified.
+9. Determine the location of the vehicle battery.
+If the battery is located on the right (passenger) side or if there are two batteries configured as a 12 volt system then proceed to step 10.
+If the battery is located on the left side of the vehicle then the wiring harness will need to be modified.